-If you have a larger amount to invest, the Robo Advisor will tailor the fee structure in a sliding-scale manner: the percentage fee will decrease when the account balance reaches certain amounts.
-The amount and the structure of the management fees is a crucial point to consider, most especially if you’re planning to invest more than $100,000.
+If you have a larger amount to invest, many Robo Advisors tailor the fee structure in a sliding-scale manner; the fee decreases when the account balance reaches a certain amount.
+The amount and the structure of the management fees are crucial points to consider, most especially if you’re planning to invest more than $100,000.

 ACCOUNT SERVICES AND ADDED FEATURES

 It’s logical to choose a Robo Advisor with low fees, but you should also take into account what the service provides you.
 If the service improves or offers more features for accounts with larger balances, it may be worth the extra cost in fees.

 Many Robo Advisors with low fees won’t provide the same features as those that charge a bit more.
 For instance, tax loss harvesting is either offered as a paid extra, or may only come into action for accounts with larger balances (often $50,000 and above).

 The Best Robo Advisors for Over $100,000

 Taking all of that into account, here are the four best Robo Advisors for investors with over $100,000:

 Wealthsimple is an easy-to-use Robo Advisor designed for hands-off investors.
 Investing $100,000 or more activates Wealthsimple Black, reducing your management fee from 0.50% to 0.40% and gets you tax loss harvesting and free consultations with a human advisor.

 If you sign up using our link, your first $10,000 are managed for free for the first year so you can give Wealthsimple a try without paying any fees!